RaqManzano/hpc-intro/index.md

 - Thanks to Qi Wang (Department of Plant Sciences, University of Cambridge) for constructive feedback and ideas in the early iterations of this course.
 - Thanks to [@Alylaxy](https://github.com/Alylaxy) for his pull requests to the repo ([#34](https://github.com/cambiotraining/hpc-intro/pull/34)).
 - Thanks to the [HPC Carpentry](https://www.hpc-carpentry.org/index.html) community for developing similar content.
+- Thanks to the [Bioinformatics Training Facility](https://www.gen.cam.ac.uk/facilities/bioinformatics-training) of the University of Cambridge for letting us adapt these materials.